2011–12 Lev Poprad season: Players

-Thirty-three players in all represented the Lev Poprad during their lone season of play and existence.
-Lubos Bartecko led the team with 16 assists and 30 points, Tomas Netik led them in goalscoring registering 17.
+Thirty-three players in all represented the Lev Poprad during their lone season of play and existence. Ľuboš Bartečko led the team with 16 assists and 30 points, Tomas Netik led them in goalscoring registering 17.
 The list of players and 2011–12 regular season statistics are presented below.

 Lev bench during the match against Amur Khabarovsk on January 10, 2012.